 If Asperger’s is something you connect with, I would love the opportunity to help you if I can.
 My passion is to inspire individuals on the spectrum (or otherwise) to be healthy, nurture self-esteem and confidence, encourage dreams, strengths and gifts so that you have a positive vehicle with which to navigate this often confusing world.

 A healing journey may be difficult and uncomfortable at times but with a gentle and supportive ‘little steps’ approach, life can improve.
 It is in continually trying that doors begin to open and opportunities unfold.

 The above thoughts are based on my experiences in brief.
-I am very grateful for a late-in-life formal diagnosis of AS (aged 37, now 41), which has put in to perspective early (lip reading, Tourette’s syndrome, sensory challenges etc) to mid-life (eating disorders, stress sensitivity, mental health etc) difficulties, enabling me to lead a more vibrant life.
+I am very grateful for a late-in-life formal diagnosis of AS (at the age of 37, now 41), which has put in to perspective early (lip reading, Tourette’s syndrome, sensory overload etc) to mid-life (addictions, eating disorders, stress sensitivity, mental health etc) difficulties, enabling me to amplify daily living.

 Whether you have a diagnosis of Asperger’s or suspect it in yourself or someone else, your enquiries and comments are welcome.
 It might be that you are simply looking for a recommended pre-diagnostic assessment by an autism professional and a formal diagnosis by a qualified psychiatrist or psychologist (with empathetic qualities), which is something I can point you in the direction of.